 The National Emergencies Trust has announced £5m of funding will be distributed to front line charities today helping those most impacted by the coronavirus outbreak, thanks to the generosity of the UK public, major charitable trusts and corporate donations.
 So far, around half of the £16m total pledged to the Coronavirus Appeal has been given out and will be distributed through the UK Community Foundations to 45 local community foundations across the country.
 Further distributions will be made in the coming weeks.
 Local groups already benefitting from the appeal include Horncastle Food Bank in Lincolnshire which has seen a 300% [...]

 We’re keen to support people through COVID 19, particularly where people are self-isolating or shielding and need support to stay safe at home.
-We’ve worked with partners to provide a Personalised Wellbeing Plan template, which can be used by anyone who is self-isolating, family, friends, healthcare professionals and carers to summarise a person’s personal circumstances, and the things that matter most to them at this time.
-Personalised wellbeing plan Guidance - Personal Wellbeing Plan We want to reduce the number of times people need to tell or repeat their story to someone new.
-It is a helpful way of having [...]
+A Personalised Wellbeing Plan template has been developed, which can be used by anyone who is self-isolating, family, friends, healthcare professionals and carers to summarise a person’s personal circumstances, and the things that matter most to them at this time.
+You can access the draft documents on the Academy of Medical Royal College's website below: Personalised wellbeing plan Guidance - Personal Wellbeing Plan We want to reduce the number of times people need to tell or repeat [...]

 James Sanderson, CEO of National Academy of Social Prescibing.
 In difficult times, we all need the ability to talk, to connect, to feel reassured that we are not alone.
 Many of us will have strong support networks available to us and positive family relationships.
 But others will lack these connections for a myriad of reasons.
 We know that the impact of this can be devastating, and that people who are socially isolated are more likely to experience worse health outcomes than those who benefit from strong social connection.
 Social Prescribing offers a chance to remedy this for many people, [...]